Kayak Island

-The Bering Expedition Landing Site was declared a National Historic Landmark in 1978.

 Cape Saint Elias is located on the southwest end of the island.
 Mount Saint Elias — about 115 miles to the ENE, and at 18,009 feet (5,489 m) the second highest mountain in both the United States and Canada — was likely named after this cape.
 The cape is also the site of Alaska's first confirmed tornado, which caused minor damage to the area on November 4, 1959.
 It was the 50th and last state to confirm their first tornado since 1950.

 The Cape St. Elias Light is an important aid-to-navigation located on the island.

+The bottle, paper and silver Captain Cook left on Kayak Island remain undiscovered.